 Slay the Spire - Review

 I am a fan of rogue-like games when they hit all the right notes.
-While I don’t expect a game to knock Spelunky off the top bracket for my list of favorite rogue-likes, I’m always open to try something else that works.
+While I don’t expect a game to knock Spelunky off the top bracket for my list of favorite rogue likes, I’m always open to trying something else that works.
 I’ve played mostly action/adventure type of games within the genre: Rogue Legacy, Crypt of the Necrodancer, Dead Souls.
 I hadn’t, however, played a card-based rogue-like.
 I don’t gravitate towards card games on a regular basis, but after getting lost in Gwent for a good amount of time, I can’t deny that it shouldn’t be surprising that I have also dumped tons of hours into Slay the Spire.

 The Short of It